On the Internet, nobody knows you're a dog: Implications

 The cartoon symbolizes the liberation of one's Internet presence from popular prejudices.
-Sociologist Sherry Turkle elaborates: "You can be whoever you want to be.
+Sociologist Sherry Turkle said: "You can be whoever you want to be.
 You can completely redefine yourself if you want.
 You don't have to worry about the slots other people put you in as much.
 They don't look at your body and make assumptions.
 They don't hear your accent and make assumptions.
 All they see are your words."
-This was a view that Steiner says he shares.
+This is a view Steiner has said he shares.

-The cartoon conveys an understanding of Internet privacy that implies the ability to send and receive messages—or to create and maintain a website—behind a mask of anonymity.
-Lawrence Lessig suggests that "no one knows" because Internet protocols require no user to confirm their own identity.
+The cartoon conveys an understanding of Internet privacy that implies the ability to send and receive messages—or create and maintain a website—behind a mask of anonymity.
+Lawrence Lessig suggests that "no one knows" because Internet protocols do not require users to confirm their own identity.
 Although a local access point in, for example, a university may require identity confirmation, it holds such information privately, without embedding it in external Internet transactions.

-A study by Morahan-Martin and Schumacher (2000) on compulsive or troublesome Internet use discusses this phenomenon, suggesting the ability to represent one's self behind the mask of a computer screen may be part of the compulsion to go online.
+A 2000 study by Morahan-Martin and Schumacher on Internet addiction disorder discusses this phenomenon, suggesting the ability to represent oneself behind the mask of a computer screen may be part of the compulsion to go online.
 The phrase may be taken "to mean that cyberspace will be liberatory because gender, race, age, looks, or even 'dogness' are potentially absent or alternatively fabricated or exaggerated with unchecked creative license for a multitude of purposes both legal and illegal", an understanding that echoed statements made in 1996 by John Gilmore, a key figure in the history of Usenet.
-The phrase also indicates the ease of computer cross-dressing: representing oneself as of a different gender; age; race; social, cultural, or economic class, etc. In a similar sense, "the freedom which the dog chooses to avail itself of, is the freedom to 'pass' as part of a privileged group; i.e., human computer users with access to the Internet".
+The phrase also indicates the ease of computer cross-dressing: representing oneself as of a different gender; age; race; social, cultural, or economic class, etc. In a similar sense, "the freedom which the dog chooses to avail itself of is the freedom to 'pass' as part of a privileged group; i.e., human computer users with access to the Internet".